Let’s learn how to calculate mean in Numpy Python library.

 import numpy as np my_array = np.array([1, 56, 55, 15, 0]) mean = np.mean(my_array) print(f"Mean equals: {mean}")

-The `mean` function will return the mean value of all the elements in the array.
+The mean function calculates the average value of all the elements in the array.

 mean_by_column = np.mean(my_array, axis=0) print(mean_by_column)